Types of employment

 - fixed term - employees are generally employed for a fixed period of time.

-To properly determine your obligations as an employer, it's important for you to distinguish if your workers are employees or independent contractors.
+To properly determine your obligations as an employer, it's important for you to distinguish if your workers are employees or contractors.
 This will help in determining wages and other conditions.

 What to do...